 Data from the New Zealand Health Survey reports that one in four of our adults are obese and over half are overweight with very little change within the past ten years.
-The rate of childhood obesity in our Māori and Pacific population is high with 11% of Māori and 23% of Pacific 2-14 year olds considered obese.
-Approximately half of our population are meeting daily exercise recommendations and 45% are not meeting daily fruit and vegetable consumption guidelines.
-One in four of our adult men is at risk from hazardous drinking.
+The rate of childhood obesity in our Māori and Pacific population is high with 10% of Māori and 25% of Pacific 2-14 year olds considered obese.
+Fewer than half of our population are meeting daily exercise recommendations and 65% are not meeting daily fruit and vegetable consumption guidelines.
+One in five of our adult men is at risk from hazardous drinking.